 In other words: “Please, God, do something, will you?”

-There is no way that our finite minds are big enough to even begin to grasp our infinite God, and yet there is one thing we can always revert to when nothing seems to make sense: God is good.
-It is important to keep this in mind as we go about our daily business.
+There is no way that our finite minds can even begin to grasp our infinite God, and yet there is one thing we can always default to when nothing else seems to make sense: God is good.
+It is important to keep this in mind as we wait for Him.

-Here is another way to look at it: God could never be boring!
-It takes all eternity to get to know Him.
-We have subscribed to a discovery channel of a very special kind when we decided to walk with God, and we will continue to discover all sorts of delightful details about Him.
-Eternal life is an eternal journey, and every day we get to see and learn something new.
+Here is another way to look at it: God is never boring.
+We have subscribed to a discovery channel of a very special kind when we decided to walk with God.
+It takes an entire eternity to get to know Him.

-In many ways our relationship with God reminds me of a relationship between a man and a woman.
-There is a lot of mystery involved.
-Girls often scratch their heads and don’t quite understand what is going on in a guy’s mind.
-And guys have the same to say about girls.
-Even as we get married, a portion of the mystery still remains.
+In many ways our relationship with God reminds me of a human love relationship.
+Despite the intimacy level we may reach, there is always a certain degree of mystery involved.
 Nobody is completely predictable.
 Why?
 God made us; I would say that some of His mystery must have rubbed off on us.

 Remember that God acts on our behalf.
 In His own good time He will come through for us.
 Believing in Him makes the time we spend waiting all the more sweeter.